Staff in the Spotlight—Gunner’s Mate First Class Cristian Lazaro

 |0

-This work, Staff in the Spotlight—Gunner’s Mate First Class Cristian Lazaro, by PO1 John Suits, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Staff in the Spotlight—Gunner’s Mate First Class Cristian Lazaro, by Marc Lindsay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.